Getting Started

 Reference

 - Plaid - An aggregator.
 An aggregator handles creating connections to financial institutions and retrieving information about those connections like bank accounts and transactions.
+Currently, plaid is the only natively supported aggregator - contact Bloom support if you would like to use a different aggregator.

 Prerequisites